fmalmeida/bacannot/README.md

 ### Mixed input formats

-Various issues can arise when user mixes different samples and different input format types.
-We tried to summarise all of them here.
-The majority of them are caused by the simple fact that nextflow channels are created and used randomly and we can't ensure the order of inputs used. **All of these issues have a simple solution: to use the pipeline with only one sample at a time**, and if desired creating an "outside" loop for executing it to various samples.
+Some issues can arise when user mixes different samples and different input format types.
+We tried to summarise them here.
+Basically, are caused by the simple fact that nextflow's channels are created and used randomly and we can't ensure the order of inputs used. **All of these issues have a simple solution: to use the pipeline with only one sample at a time**, and if desired creating an "outside" loop for executing it to various samples.

 * Mixed samples and fast5 for methylation calling.
     + Nanopolish methylation calling must be used with only one sample as input (**either** from assembled genome **or** raw reads) since we cannot ensure the order that nextflow will grab the inputs.